Kathy Beale

 Kathy remained in a prominent role throughout her original stint on the serial, including a friendship with Angie Watts (Anita Dobson), and featuring in high-profiled storylines involving her rape at the hands of James Willmott-Brown (William Boyde) and the discovery of a long-lost daughter, Donna Ludlow (Matilda Ziegler), after she was sexually assaulted as a teenager.
-In 1993, after the character's marriage with her husband Pete ended with the latter's departure from the square, Kathy developed a romance with Phil Mitchell (Steve McFadden).
+In 1993, following the character's marriage with her husband Pete ended with the latter's departure from the square, Kathy developed a romance with Phil Mitchell (Steve McFadden).
 Their relationship suffered when Phil had an affair with his sister-in-law Sharon Watts (Letitia Dean) — a storyline popularly dubbed "Sharongate".
-Kathy and Phil later had a son, Ben, who caused Kathy turmoil when he contracted a rare form of meningitis.
+Kathy and Phil later had a son, Ben, who contracts a rare form of meningitis.
 The relationship between alcohol abuse and domestic violence was explored through Kathy and Phil in 1997, which led to their separation and Kathy's departure.
-In her subsequent return, she later had a brief fling with Phil's brother and Sharon's husband, Grant Mitchell (Ross Kemp).
+In her 1999 return, she had a brief fling with Phil's brother and Sharon's husband, Grant Mitchell (Ross Kemp).

 Following her return in 2015, Kathy's third spouse Gavin Sullivan (Paul Nicholas) was introduced and their turbulent marriage was explored.
-Kathy later had an dalliance with Buster Briggs (Karl Howman), and became critical in the events surrounding Max Branning's (Jake Wood) revenge campaign Albert Square – in light of the "Who Killed Lucy Beale?" saga – when Willmott-Brown returned in his plan to recoup his relationship with Kathy by taking control of the square for her.
-Additionally, Kathy has had relationships and flings with Masood Ahmed (Nitin Ganatra), Harvey Monroe (Ross Boatman) and Tom "Rocky" Cotton (Brian Conley) and conflicts with both Max as well as his wife Rainie Cross (Tanya Franks) over the custody of her adoptive grandson Steven Beale's (Aaron Sidwell) daughter, Abi Branning, with Sharon over her relationship with Ian, and Rocky's niece Dotty Cotton (Milly Zero) who attempts to con her with Rocky.
-In July 2023, Kathy and Rocky marry, but Rocky ends up committing bigamy in the process, as his divorce from his first wife, Jo Cotton (Vicki Michelle), was never finalised.
+Kathy later becomes critical in the events surrounding Max Branning's (Jake Wood) revenge campaign against Albert Square – in light of the "Who Killed Lucy Beale?" saga – when Willmott-Brown returned in his plan to recoup his relationship with Kathy by taking control of the square for her.
+Additionally, Kathy has relationships and flings with Buster Briggs (Karl Howman), Masood Ahmed (Nitin Ganatra), Harvey Monroe (Ross Boatman) and Tom "Rocky" Cotton (Brian Conley) and conflicts with both Max and his wife Rainie Cross (Tanya Franks) over the custody of her grandson Steven Beale's (Aaron Sidwell) daughter, Abi Branning, with Sharon over her relationship with Ian, and Rocky's niece Dotty Cotton (Milly Zero), who attempts to con her with Rocky.
+Kathy and Rocky marry, but Rocky ends up committing bigamy in the process, as his divorce from his first wife, Jo Cotton (Vicki Michelle), was never finalised.
 Kathy and Rocky later split when she discovers that he burned her café in an insurance scam which nearly killed her grandsons, Peter (Thomas Law) and Bobby Beale (Clay Milner Russell).
-On Christmas Day 2023, Kathy helps to cover up the murder of Keanu Taylor (Danny Walters) in "The Six" storyline.
-A few months earlier saw Kathy resume her longstanding feud with archenemy Cindy Beale (Michelle Collins) that has previously occurred back in the 1990s; their rivalry reached another turning point when Kathy became a suspect in the "Who Attacked Cindy?" storyline and was ultimately revealed to be Cindy's attacker in the show's 40th anniversary special.
+In 2023, Kathy helps to cover up the murder of Keanu Taylor (Danny Walters) in "The Six" storyline.
+Kathy also resumes her feud with Cindy Beale (Michelle Collins), which had previously occurred in the 1990s; Kathy then became a suspect in the "Who Attacked Cindy?" storyline and is ultimately revealed to be Cindy's attacker in the show's 40th anniversary special.